syafiqoarashy/assignment-2-pbp/README.md

 ## Why We Need Data Delivery

+Data delivery is very important in platform-based development.
+The use of data is very prominent and ofcourse we need data to be displayed in our web pages.
+If there was no HTML file, then there would be no way for the Django application to display the data we've created.
+If there was no XML/JSON file, there would be no place to store and carry out the data.
+If there were no data delivery, the web page we created for this assignment would be futile and empty.
+The World Wide Web is about communication between web clients and web servers.
+It does an HTTP Request-Response cycle which is apart of the Data Delivery protocol.
+As we see, Data Delivery is _essential_ to be implemented on a platform.

 ## How It Was Completed

 Firstly we create a new app called _mywatchlist_ from our Django Project using